USS Chesapeake (1799): First Barbary War

 Morris now had the ships New York, John Adams, and Enterprise gathered under him, while Adams was at Gibraltar.
 On 30 January Chesapeake and the squadron got underway for Tripoli, where Morris planned to burn Tripolitan ships in the harbor.
 Heavy gales made the approach to Tripoli difficult.
 Fearing Chesapeake would lose her masts from the strong winds, Morris returned to Malta on 10 February.
 With provisions for the ships running low and none available near Malta, Morris decided to abandon plans to blockade Tripoli and sailed the squadron back to Gibraltar for provisioning.
 They made stops at Tunis on 22 February and Algiers on 19 March.
 Chesapeake arrived at Gibraltar on 23 March, where Morris transferred his command to New York.
 Under James Barron, Chesapeake sailed for the United States on 7 April and she was placed in reserve at the Washington Navy Yard on 1 June, 1803.

 Morris remained in the Mediterranean until September, when orders from Secretary Smith arrived suspending his command and instructing him to return to the United States.
-There he faced a Naval Board of Inquiry which found that he was censurable for "inactive and dilatory conduct of the squadron under his command".
-He was dismissed from the navy in 1804.
+There he faced a Naval Board of Inquiry that found him censurable for "inactive and dilatory conduct of the squadron under his command".
+He was dismissed from the Navy in 1804.
 Morris's overall performance in the Mediterranean was particularly criticized for the state of affairs aboard Chesapeake and his inactions as a commander.
 His wife, young son, and housekeeper accompanied him on the voyage, during which his wife gave birth to another son.
 Midshipman Henry Wadsworth wrote that he and the other midshipman referred to Mrs. Morris as the "Commodoress" and believed she was the main reason behind Chesapeake remaining in port for months at a time.
 Consul William Eaton reported to Secretary Smith that Morris and his squadron spent more time in port sightseeing and doing little but "dance and wench", rather than blockading Tripoli.